GA-Boston/Prework/part_3_-_programming_basics_&_version_control/README.md

 # PART 3 - Programming Basics & Version Control

-There's no magic amount of time it takes one to be an expert at programming.
-10 years, 10,000 hours, it's all irrelevant.
-Everyone moves at their own pace and finds different elements more intriguing than others.
+Welcome to the 'meat and potatoes' of the pre-work, where for the first time, we'll start to look at the core work of being a developer - programming!

+First, we'll dive into Ruby, the language we use to help teach you the fundamentals of programming, and the focus of the first few weeks of WDI.
+Why Ruby?
+First, Ruby is the language that the popular web framework Rails is written in, so learning Ruby is a prerequisite to learning Rails.
+Second, not only is Ruby similar to many other *object-oriented* languages that you'll come across, it also happens to be pretty flexible, well-documented, and easy to read - in other words, it's very beginner-friendly.

+Then, we'll explore a tool called Git, which allows us to track and store changes in our code, and even share them with the world.
+This is an **extremely** useful thing when you're working on large projects with lots of files, where it's easy to forget exactly what you've done.

-The first, and arguably the most improtant, part of the course focuses on becoming a programmer and learning how to think like a developer.
-This is a selection of resources to expose you to some of the major concepts of Ruby and Git.
-Keep in mind this is a surface-level exploration: class will go much deeper and provide a world of context around what you're typing.
+These resources will expose you to a lot of the major concepts of Ruby and Git.
+However, keep in mind that *this is only a preliminary exploration* - these topics will be covered more deeply, and with greater context, during class, so don't worry about acheiving mastery here just yet.

-Think about learning a programming language like learning a foreign language: there's a slurry of words to memorize and a grammar to adopt; it starts out cumbersomem, awkward, and seemingly repetitive, and with time becomes fluid, second nature, and full of finesse.
+That said, having a good grasp of these concepts will make things much easier for you later on, so do your best to get really solid on the basics now.
+And don't be afraid to ask for help!
+It's much better to clear up misconceptions now, rather than several weeks into the course.

 <br><br>